Setup

 Sprite movement

-Try clicking around this mini-example.
+Try clicking around this code example.

 If you want a sprite to physically interact with other sprites while it's moving, don't teleport it!

-You can also set a sprite's direction using a direction name such as: 'up', 'down', 'left', 'right', 'upLeft', 'upRight', 'downLeft', 'downRight'.
+You can also set a sprite's direction using an angle value or direction name such as: 'up', 'down', 'left', 'right', 'upLeft', 'upRight', 'downLeft', 'downRight'.

 The moveTowards function moves a sprite towards a position, at a percentage of the distance to that position.

-In this example, the player moves 10% of the distance to the mouse on every p5.js draw call.
+In this example, the player moves 10% of the distance to the mouse on every q5 draw call.
 Its speed, and the force it exerts on the block, is proportional to the distance it moves.

 The moveTo function generates an impulse that moves a sprite to a position at a constant speed.